|

 Tropical Kingbird,

-Yellow-bellied elaenia, Elaenia flavogaster
+Yellow-bellied elaenia, Elaenia flavogaster, another songbird

-Yellow-bellied flycatcher, Empidonax flaviventris, a small
+Yellow-bellied flycatcher, Empidonax flaviventris, a noisy

-flycatcher with large
+flycatcher with a large

 semi-crested head, yellowish eye-ring,

-throat and breast, two broad yellow or white wing-bars.
+yellowish cream throat and breast, two broad yellow or white wing-bars.
 Yellow-bellied

 flycatchers are found in semi-open habitats.

-Yellow-olive flycatcher, Tolmonyias sulphurescens
+Yellow-olive flycatcher, Tolmonyias sulphurescens, a small

 Galliforms: